Noel Gallagher shares new video starring Matt Smith for ‘We’re On Our Way Now’

 With a nod to French New Wave cinema, the vintage black-and-white visuals focus on the relationship of a love-struck couple (portrayed by Doctor Who actor Smith and actor/model Gala Gordon).

 The video also features a brief appearance from Gallagher, who meets Smith’s character in a quiet bar along with two other friends.
-At the end of the clip, we see Smith and Gordon driving around London in a classic car.
+At the end of the clip, we see Smith and Gordon driving around the streets of London in a classic car.

 Explaining the meaning behind ‘We’re On Our Way Now’, Gallagher said: “It’s a song about not getting to say goodbye and the frustration of things left unsaid.”